yi-miao/Drone-Control-Simulation-with-Pygame/README.md

 4. Easy replacement of background image, currently the Niagara Falls
 5. Background rotations when rolling left or right [Ref 3]
 6. Drone operations are based on the discriptions in [Ref 2]
-7. Simple program with about 100 lines of code
+7. Simple program with about 150 lines of code in one file

 C. Game Controls: